Fox News Poll Shows Dramatic Shift On Donald Trump Impeachment

 Crucially, support for impeachment is growing among key Republican constituencies, including rural whites (up 10 percentage points), white men without a college degree (up eight percent), and white evangelical Christians (up five points since July).

-Support for impeachment is also growing in swing counties, where Trump and 2016 Democratic nominee Hillary Clinton were within 10 percentage points — since July, it increased from 42 percent to 52 percent.
+Support for impeachment is also growing in swing counties where Trump and 2016 Democratic nominee Hillary Clinton were within 10 percentage points.
+Since July, it increased from 42 percent to 52 percent.

 Support for impeachment is not growing solely because the Democratic-controlled House of Representatives launched an impeachment inquiry in response to Trump’s alleged pressuring of Ukraine, the poll suggests.